Anthony Davis leads Lakers to NBA In-Season Tournament title, 123-109 over Pacers – KION546

 AP Sports Writer

-This game was the only one in the tournament that doesn’t count in the standings, but there was still plenty on the line.
-In addition to taking home a trophy, Lakers players on standard two-way contracts each made $500,000 and the Pacers received $200,000 apiece.
+In addition to taking home a trophy, Lakers players on standard contracts each made $500,000 and the Pacers received $200,000 apiece.
 Players on two-way deals take home half those amounts.

-Though the stakes weren’t as high as they would be for a playoff, the tournament and the title game had that kind of atmosphere in front of the pro-Lakers crowd.
+The tournament and the title game had a combination of a NBA playoff and one-and-done NCAA Tournament kind of atmosphere, and the Pacers and Lakers played as if their seasons were on the line.

-It’s also another trophy for James, who has won four NBA championships, and he made no secret of his desire to add the title to his resume.
+Los Angeles making it Las Vegas where it was essentially the home team before a sellout crowd played Sunday like it had been here before.
+The situation was different for the Pacers, who are still trying to prove they are a championship-level team.

 The Lakers led most of the game, though Indiana kept in striking distance until Los Angeles went on a 15-3 run late in the fourth quarter to turn in a 100-96 lead into a 115-99 advantage.